-During my visit, it was clear Borgata, like other AC casinos, had cleaning and social distancing at the top of the list.
-Signs directed guests to wear masks, keep their distance, wash their hands.
+During my visit, it was clear that Borgata, like other AC casinos, had cleaning and social distancing at the top of the list.
+Signs directed guests to wear masks, keep their distance and wash their hands.

 Some spaces were closed off, and not every restaurant was open.
 This is the new normal of Atlantic City casino gambling.